cesbit/pyleri/README.md

 Why Pyleri?
 -----------
-Pyleri is an easy-to-use parser create for SiriDB.
+Pyleri is an easy-to-use parser created for SiriDB.
 We first used [lrparsing](http://lrparsing.sourceforge.net/doc/html/) and wrote [jsleri](https://github.com/transceptor-technology/jsleri) for auto-completion and suggestions in our web console.
 Later we found small issues in lrparsing and also had difficulties keeping the language the same in both projects.
-That's when we decided to create Pyleri which can export a created language to JavaScript.
+That is when we decided to create Pyleri which can export a created language to JavaScript.

 Quick usage